Ever since I started setting goals back in 2001 my life has changed dramatically.

 Planning backwards has a number of advantages over planning forwards:

-- Planning backwards makes it easier to visually map out the quickest and most direct path from your end goal to where you are now
+- Planning backwards makes it easier to map out the quickest and most direct path from your end goal to where you are now

 - Planning backwards makes it obvious which checkpoints and milestones must be achieved along the way, and it makes it easy to see whether or not you are on the right track or not